SERE: Exploring Feature Self-relation for Self-supervised Transformer

 where ${\rm R}$ means the function that maximizes the consistency across views and can be defined with multiple forms, \eg contrastive~\cite{He_2020_CVPR}, non-contrastive~\cite{byol}, and clustering~\cite{caron2020unsupervised} losses.

-Our main focus in this work is to explore new forms of representation transformation $\mathbb{P}$.
-Motivated by the relation modeling properties in ViTs, instead of directly using feature embeddings, we explore utilizing feature self-relation in multiple dimensions as the representation for self-supervised learning on ViTs.
-In the following sections, we introduce two specific forms of self-relation representations for self-supervised ViTs, \ie pixel/channel-level self-relation.
+Our main focus in this work is exploring new forms of representation transformation $\mathbb{P}$.
+Motivated by the relation modeling properties in ViT, instead of directly using feature embeddings, we utilize feature self-relation in multiple dimensions as the representations for self-supervised learning on ViT.
+In the following sections, we introduce two specific self-relation representations for self-supervised ViT, \ie spatial and channel self-relations.